ben-rogerson/twin.macro/README.md

 export default () => <input tw="border hover:border-black" />
 ```

-Or use `tw.` to define new elements and add styles:
+Or use `tw` to define new elements and add your styles:

 ```js
 import React from 'react'